 Rhythmbox is another GNOME-based music player for Ubuntu.
 It is a very popular Linux music player and widely used too.
 It has a straightforward and easy to use interface.
-It uses the GTK based and uses the Gstreamer as media framework.
+It uses the GTK based and uses the Gstreamer as a media framework.
 So, it means the Rhythmbox supports all those formats supported by the GStreamer including the plugin system.

 Rhythmbox features audio scrobble, support to Last.fm, Soundcloud, Web remote control (by the plugin) Jamedo support and more.

-If your requirement is simple, snappy and single interface music player with light system requirements then the Qmmp is the one.
-You can consider the Qmmp as Winamp music player with basic music controls and minimal interface with playlist window.
+If your requirement is a simple, snappy and single interface music player with light system requirements then the Qmmp is the one.
+You can consider the Qmmp as Winamp music player with basic music controls and minimal interface with the playlist window.
 The best part is as like Windows Winamp you can also use a variety of themes to customize the Qmmp look and feel to make it a part of your style.

 Qmmp music player features XMMS and Winamp 2.x skins support, 10-band equalizer, MMS support, lyrics (using lyrics.wikia.com), cover art, CUE sheet support, playlist formats: m3u, pls, xspf, ReplayGain support, Last.fm/Libre.fm scrobbler, stream browser, audio formats converter, audio recording and more…